chenhongyu2048/LLM-inference-optimization-paper/README.md

 - [x] ⭐ [Efficient Memory Management for Large Language Model Serving with PagedAttention](https://arxiv.org/abs/2309.06180): memory page management for the KV-Cache in Attention-type model, accepted by SOSP'23 (many papers will cite the vLLM project instead of their paper, which makes it harder for us to find its *citated by*)
 - [ ] ⭐ [AutoScratch: ML-Optimized Cache Management for Inference-Oriented GPUs](https://proceedings.mlsys.org/paper_files/paper/2023/hash/627b5f83ffa130fb33cb03dafb47a630-Abstract-mlsys2023.html): cache management for inference, accepted by MLSys'23
-- [ ] [Improving Computation and Memory Efficiency for Real-world Transformer Inference on GPUs](https://dl.acm.org/doi/full/10.1145/3617689): block-based data layout, accepted by TACO'October
+- [ ] [Improving Computation and Memory Efficiency for Real-world Transformer Inference on GPUs](https://dl.acm.org/doi/full/10.1145/3617689): block-based data layout, accepted by TACO'October-2023
 - [ ] [AttMEMO : Accelerating Transformers with Memoization on Big Memory Systems](https://arxiv.org/abs/2301.09262): a unique observation that there is rich similarity in attention computation across inference sequences
 - [ ] [BPIPE: memory-balanced pipeline parallelism for training large language models](https://dl.acm.org/doi/10.5555/3618408.3619090): memory balance perhaps can work well in inferencce, by SNU, accepted by ICML'23